Appeal Your WA Property Tax. Save $800–$2,000 a Year.

 Free Check

-• $/sqft over-assessment estimate
+- Assessed-vs-market over-assessment estimate

-• Filing deadline calculator
+- Filing deadline calculator

-• RCW 84.40.038 deadline rule explained
+- RCW 84.40.038 deadline rule explained

-• Preview of petition letter
+- Preview of petition letter

-• Everything in Appeal Package
+Appeal Package

 Backed by our 60-day money-back guarantee.
-Reply to your receipt — that's the whole process.
+Reply to your receipt.
+That's the whole process.

 What you actually get